mythemeria/ctf-writeups/huntress/forensics/backdoored splunk 2/backdooredsplunk.md

     print(f"Error processing file {path}: {e}\n")
 ```

-Admittedly this could be better and I could have just skipped printing the ones that didn't match, but it did what it needed to do at this point so I didn't feel any need to continue making it nicer.
+Admittedly this could be better and I could have just skipped printing the ones that matched, but it did what it needed to do at this point so I didn't feel any need to continue making it nicer.

 The following files did not match: